 Goodbye junk food, hello meals full of vitamins and minerals essential to healthy hair growth.

 - Vitamin B12 is found in tuna and salmon.
-Use them in these easy recipes for Grilled Avocado & Albacore Tuna Salad and Green Eggs & Salmon.

 - Iron is found in foods like red meat, beans and seafood.
 Surf & turf anyone?